ghosert/VimProject/note-taking/archived-next-actions.md

     - [x] use local model instead of remote claude-3.5-sonnect
     - [x] how to quickly switch models between local and remote

+## 2024-11-29

+- [x] complete setup vim-dadbod-ui to access database like mysql/azuresql in neovim

+## 2024-11-30

+- [x] complete setup rest.nvim to replace postman in neovim